Reforming an Unfair Allocation by Exchanging Goods: Introduction

 \subsection{Additional Related Work}

-As mentioned earlier, the majority of work in fair division assumes that there is no initial allocation of the resources---we now discuss the key exceptions and their differences from our model. \citet{BoehmerBrHe22} studied the problem of \emph{discarding} goods from an initial allocation in order to reach an envy-free or EF1 allocation.
+As mentioned earlier, the majority of work in fair division assumes that there is no initial allocation of the resources---we now discuss the key exceptions and their differences from our model. \citet{BoehmerBrHe24} studied the problem of \emph{discarding} goods from an initial allocation in order to reach an envy-free or EF1 allocation.
 As it is possible to reallocate the goods in several practical situations, discarding them can be unnecessarily wasteful for the agents involved.
-In a similar vein, \citet{DornDeSc21} investigated deleting goods to attain another fairness notion called \emph{proportionality}; they assumed that agents have ordinal preferences (rather than cardinal utilities) over the goods, and considered both the settings with and without an initial allocation.\footnote{When there is no initial allocation, \citet{DornDeSc21}~considered deleting goods so that a proportional allocation of the remaining goods exists.
-In an earlier work, \citet{AzizScWa16} examined discarding or adding goods to achieve envy-freeness, also in the absence of an initial allocation and under ordinal preferences.} \citet{AzizBiLa19} focused on reallocating goods to make agents better off, but did not delve into the aspect of fairness. \citet{IgarashiKaSu24} aimed to transition from an initial allocation to a target allocation, both of which are EF1, while maintaining EF1 throughout the process. \citet{ChandramouleeswaranNiRa24} examined \emph{transferring} goods starting from a ``near-EF1'' allocation with the goal of reaching an EF1 allocation. \citet{Segalhalevi22} considered the reallocation of a \emph{divisible} good and explored the trade-off between guaranteeing a minimum utility for every agent and ensuring each agent a certain fraction of her original utility. \citet{ChevaleyreEnEs07} also strived to reach fair allocations but via exchanges with money.
+In a similar vein, \citet{DornDeSc21} investigated deleting goods to attain another fairness notion called \emph{proportionality}; they assumed that agents have ordinal preferences (rather than cardinal utilities) over the goods, and considered both the settings with and without an initial allocation.\footnote{When there is no initial allocation, \citet{DornDeSc21}~considered deleting goods so that a proportional allocation of the remaining goods exists. \citet{AzizScWa16} examined discarding or adding goods to achieve envy-freeness, also in the absence of an initial allocation and under ordinal preferences.} Instead of deleting goods, \citet{BredereckKaLu23} allowed agents to share goods in order to improve their allocations, while \citet{BentertBrDe25} analyzed the resolution of envy by adding goods. \citet{AzizBiLa19} focused on reallocating goods to make agents better off, but did not delve into the aspect of fairness. \citet{IgarashiKaSu24} aimed to transition from an initial allocation to a target allocation, both of which are EF1, while maintaining EF1 throughout the process. \citet{ChandramouleeswaranNiRa25} examined \emph{transferring} goods starting from a ``near-EF1'' allocation with the goal of reaching an EF1 allocation. \citet{Segalhalevi22} considered the reallocation of a \emph{divisible} good and explored the trade-off between guaranteeing a minimum utility for every agent and ensuring each agent a certain fraction of her original utility. \citet{ChevaleyreEnEs07} also strived to reach fair allocations but via exchanges with money.